local-ch/lhc/docs/interceptors/zipkin.md

 The following configuration is happening in the application that wants to run this interceptor:

 1. Add `gem 'zipkin-tracer'` to your Gemfile.
-2. Add the necessary Rack middleware and configuration in the <environment>.rb file(s)
+2. Add the necessary Rack middleware and configuration

 ```
 config.middleware.use ZipkinTracer::RackHandler, {